-Shell asks the Court to dismiss a substantial part of CLF's lawsuit, twisting itself into knots attempting to explain why it is not subject to liability under the Clean Water Act ("CWA") and Resource Conservation and Recovery Act ("RCRA") as CLF claims it is.
-Noticeably absent from Shell's argument though, is any contention that it has actually done anything to comply with these laws.
-RCRA and the CWA exist to protect people and the environment from entities, like Shell, that engage in activities that, if left unchecked, pose serious risks.
-As CLF alleges in its Amended Complaint, impacts from precipitation, flooding, storm surge, and sea level rise exacerbate those risks, and the protective mandates of the CWA and RCRA cannot be met unless these impacts are taken into account.
+Shell asks the Court to dismiss a substantial part of CLF's lawsuit, twisting itself into knots attempting to explain why it is not subject to liability under the Clean Water Act ("CWA") and the Resource Conservation and Recovery Act ("RCRA") as CLF claims it is.
+RCRA and the CWA exist to protect people and the environment from entities like Shell that engage in activities that, if left unchecked, pose serious risks.
+As CLF alleges in its Third Amended Complaint ("TAC"), impacts from precipitation, flooding, storm surge, and sea level rise exacerbate those risks, and the protective mandates of the CWA and RCRA cannot be met unless these impacts are taken into account.